 Opportunities to join a variety of groups on campus provide regular social activities and can help enhance your training while connecting with a broad group of peers.

 Trainees have the opportunity to join a Mayo Employee Resource Group (MERG) at any time during their training program.
-Current MERGs on the Phoenix/Scottsdale campus in Arizona include groups based on African, Asian, and Latino heritage as well as groups focused on global health, leadership development, LGBTI and differently-abled staff and allies, and veterans.
+Current MERGs on the Phoenix/Scottsdale campus in Arizona include groups based on African, Asian, and Latino heritage as well as groups focused on veterans, global health, leadership development, and LGBTI and differently-abled staff and allies.

 Explore just a few ways residents maintain balance between work responsibilities and hobbies, family, and friends outside of the clinic.